 Restoration of the Project Area

-Restoration of the project area will begin after the new sewer main has been installed, tested and cleared for use.
+Restoration of the project area began after the new sewer main has been installed, tested and cleared for use.
 Upon completion of the project, any existing pavement, grass, curb, gutter, driveways and/or sidewalks affected during construction will be returned to its pre-construction condition.

 Even Better Power Reliability